Documentations of PyPop7 for Black-Box Optimization (BBO)

 PyPop7 is a Pure-PYthon library of POPulation-based OPtimization for single-objective, real-parameter, black-box problems.
-Its design goal is to provide a unified interface and elegant implementations for Black-Box Optimizers (BBO), particularly population-based optimizers, in order to facilitate research repeatability, benchmarking of BBO, and also real-world applications.
+Its design goal is to provide a unified interface and a set of elegant implementations for Black-Box Optimizers (BBO), particularly population-based optimizers (including evolutionary algorithms, swarm-based random methods, and pattern search), in order to facilitate research repeatability, benchmarking of BBO, and especially real-world applications.

-Specifically, for alleviating the curse of dimensionality of BBO, the primary focus of PyPop7 is to cover their State-Of-The-Art (SOTA) implementations for Large-Scale Optimization (LSO) as much as possible, though many of their medium/small-scale versions and variants are also included here (some mainly for theoretical purposes, some mainly for benchmarking purposes, and some mainly for application purposes on medium/low dimensions).
+Specifically, for alleviating the well-known (“notorious”) curse of dimensionality of BBO, the primary focus of PyPop7 is to cover their State-Of-The-Art (SOTA) implementations for Large-Scale Optimization (LSO) as much as possible, though many of their medium- or small-scale versions and variants are also included here (some mainly for theoretical purposes, some mainly for educational purposes, some mainly for benchmarking purposes, and some mainly for application purposes on medium or low dimensions).

 _images/logo.png